carolyn-sun/simple-lang-stats/README.md

 # Simple Language Stats

 Enjoy simplicity.
-A GitHub Action that automatically generates and updates language statistics in your README.
+A GitHub Action that automatically generates and updates language statistics in your README profile.

 <!-- simple-lang-stats -->
 ```